mvonthron/micoach-backup/README.md

 miCoach Backup
 =====

-**miCoach backup** is a tool to save your workouts from [Adidas miCoach] to your computer.
+**miCoach backup** ~~is~~ was a tool to save your workouts from [Adidas miCoach] to your computer.

+Adidas as since shut down *miCoach* (which makes this tool both retrospectively usefull and unusable now).
+You can still migrate your data to Runtastic (that Adidas bought) by following the instruction here: https://www.runtastic.com/import/runtastic/adidas.

 Description
 ----

 **miCoach backup** contains two things:

-  - the beginning of a Python implementation of *Adidas miCoach* API
+  - a Python implementation of *Adidas miCoach* API
   - a small GUI for selecting and saving you workouts